jfwells/wp-united/readme.txt

 = 0.9.2.0 =
 This version fixes a lot of minor bugs and also makes many improvements to cross-posting.
 Please update.
 You need to update both the phpBB and WordPress side of WP-United.
 For the phpBB side, you only need to copy over the updated files.

+= 0.9.2.1 =
+This version fixes Some bugs with the non-english, localised versions of WP-United, and adds a new widget.